Polyurethane is a clear coat that protects surfaces from moisture, water, scratches, and other damage. So, can you apply polyurethane over gel stain?

 Related Read: Can You Apply Polyurethane Over Tacky Stain?

-You can apply gel stain over polyurethane because they have a similar formula (make-up).
-Also, gel stain contains a high amount of urethane, so both finishes are compatible.
+You can apply gel stain over polyurethane because they have a similar formula (make-up), and Gel stain contains a high amount of urethane, so both finishes are compatible.